 The woman turned into a stripper.

 "I could tell she was a stripper because she was really attractive and wearing just a t-shirt and g-string," Yeats says.
-"Most non-strippers don't dress like that because they'd be embarrassed because our culture stigmatizes sexuality."
+"Most non-strippers don't dress like that.
+They'd be embarrassed because our culture stigmatizes sexuality."

-Scientists attempted to talk to the stripper, but she demanded they stuff money in her undergarments first.
-When they refused, she told them stories about her coke addiction, leaving one intern severely depressed because he was considering a career in stripping but wasn't aware of its hazards.
-A SWAT team later destroyed the stripper with a flamethrower.
+Scientists attempted to talk to the stripper.
+She told them stories about her coke addiction, leaving one intern severely depressed because he was considering a career in stripping but wasn't aware of its hazards.
+"At that point, we knew we were dealing with something serious," Yeats says.

 An Enemy Within